-Making quiet visits or following more challenging routes, Boticas makes possible all the experiences, in a unique rural environment, that still remains pure and unrelated to the routine confusion of the great urban centers.
+Making quiet visits or following more challenging routes, Boticas makes possible all the experiences, in a unique rural environment, that still remains pure and away of the routine confusion of the great urban centers.

 The 5 places you can not miss are a selection of Visit Boticas.